emdupre/core-git-course/_episodes/01-local.md

 ## Tell Git who we are

-As part of the information about changes made to files Git records who made those changes.
-In teamwork this information is often crucial (do you want to know who rewrote your 'Conclusions' section?).
-So, we need to tell Git about who we are (note that you need to enclose your name in quote marks):
+Git records information not only about the changes to files, but also about _who_ made those changes.
+In collborations, this information is critical
+(e.g., do you want to know who rewrote your 'Conclusions' section?).
+So, we need to tell Git about who we are:

 ~~~
-$ git config --global user.name "Your Name" 			# Put your quote marks around your name
+$ git config --global user.name "Your Name" 			# Put quotation marks around your name
 $ git config --global user.email yourname@yourplace.org
 ~~~
 {: .language-bash}

+Note that you need to enclose your name in quotation marks!

 ## Set a default editor

 When working with Git we will often need to provide some short but useful information.
-In order to enter this information we need an editor.
-We'll now tell Git which editor we want to be the default one (i.e. Git will always bring it up whenever it wants us to provide some information).
+In order to enter this information, we need an editor.
+We'll now tell Git which editor we want to be the default (i.e. the one that Git will bring by default whenever it wants us to provide some information).

 You can choose any editor available on your system.
-For the purpose of this session we'll use *nano*:
+For the purpose of this session we'll assume you're on a Linux system and use *nano*:

 ~~~
 $ git config --global core.editor nano				# Linux users only.